canonical/ubuntu-packaging-guide/docs/explanation/package-model.rst

 - a Debian Source Control (:file:`.dsc`) file,
 - one or more compressed tar files, and
 - optionally additional files depending on the type and format of the source package.

 The **Source Control** file contains metadata about the source package, for instance, a list of additional files, name and version, list of the binary packages it produces, dependencies, a digital signature and many more fields.

 .. note::

-   The :doc:`/reference/debian-dir-overview` article showcases the layout of an unpacked source package.
+   The :doc:`basic overview of the debian/ directory </reference/debian-dir-overview>` article showcases the layout of an unpacked source package.

 Source package formats
 ~~~~~~~~~~~~~~~~~~~~~~

-There exist multiple formats for how the :term:`Source` is packaged.
+There are multiple formats for how the source is packaged.
 The format of a
 source package is declared in the :file:`debian/source/format` file.
-This file should
+This file
-always exist.
+should always exist.
 If this file can not be found, the :ref:`format 1.0 <SourcePackageFormat_1.0>`
-is assumed for backwards compatibility, but :manpage:`lintian(1)` will warn you about it.
+is assumed for backwards compatibility, but :manpage:`lintian(1)` will warn you
+about it.

 .. tip::